 The majority of our quilts are generous enough to eliminate the necessity for a dust ruffle or pillow shams.
 Just as bed heights are different, each quilt's sizing differs.
 We specify the quilt's dimensions alongside the calculated drop for you to compare to the measurements you are looking for.
 Kindly do your measuring prior to buying!

 As a matter of fact, our quilts are undoubtedly washable in a washing machine!
 We advise complying with these standards for ideal handling results:

-- Wash in a washing machine with completely cold water on gentle cycle.
+- Machine wash with cold water on delicate cycle.